 Section 1128E of the Social Security Act

 (P.L.
-104-191, the Health Insurance Portability and Accountability Act of 1996)
+104-191, the Health Insurance Portability and Accountability Act of 1996).
+For more information regarding a 1128 a 1 program related conviction, see below.

 Subtitle C–Data Collection